Heart failure with preserved ejection fraction (HFpEF) occurs when the heart doesn’t relax adequately. This is also

-Heart failure is a condition in which your heart doesn’t pump enough blood to meet your body’s needs or in which the heart doesn’t relax enough, and the pressures inside the chambers can rise.
+Heart failure occurs when your heart doesn’t pump enough blood to meet your body’s needs or when the heart doesn’t relax enough and pressures inside the chambers can rise.
 This can cause fatigue, breathing difficulties, and fluid buildup in your tissues.

 Read on to learn about HFpEF and get the answers to common questions about treatments, outlook, and more.